 Too spiritual

-For my spiritual friends, avoid saying “God knows what is best.”
+For my spiritual friends, avoid saying, “God knows what is best.”
 Or “God needed her more than you.”

-And I think as a mom it’s really hard to hear that because it, you feel like there’s no better place than for your child to be with you.
-And it doesn’t mean that you don’t believe that at some point, you know, eventually maybe you can come to terms or believe that again.
+And I think as a mom it’s really hard to hear that because you feel like there’s no better place than for your child to be with you.
+And it doesn’t mean that you don’t believe that at some point, eventually maybe you can come to terms or believe that again.
 But all those things that are meant to be supportive, they don’t really help in that moment of really dark despair.

 Don’t disappear

-When someone is grieving it can be scary.
+When someone is grieving, it can be scary.
 And your instinct may be to avoid the individual.
 But don’t do that.

 And I think that’s one of the worst things you can do is do nothing.
 Because when you’re in this really, really dark place in the moment that you need the support and friends the most than people tend to run away because they’re too scared and nervous and they don’t know how to deal with grief and their feel awkward and this person, this mother who has lost her child needs that support the most right now.
 Don’t be afraid to do the wrong thing.